Notice of Privacy Practices: Get it Right!

 Health and Human Services (HHS) provides thorough guidance on the subject.
 Here is what they say:

 A health care provider who first treats a patient over the phone satisfies the notice provision requirements of the Privacy Rule by mailing the notice to the individual the same day, if possible.
 To satisfy the requirement that the provider also make a good faith effort to obtain the individual’s acknowledgment of the notice, the provider may include a tear-off sheet or other document with the notice that requests that the acknowledgment be mailed back to the provider.
 The health care provider is not in violation of the Rule if the individual chooses not to mail back an acknowledgment; and a file copy of the form sent to the patient would be adequate documentation of the provider’s good faith effort to obtain the acknowledgment.

-To improve the patient experience in your office you can offer a "layered" notice, which means giving the patient a short summary sitting on top of the longer NoPP itself—layered.
-Think of this as putting a bullet point style brochure on top of the scarier and more complex notice.
+To improve the patient experience in your office you can offer a "layered" notice, which means giving the patient a short summary sitting on top of the longer Notice of Privacy Practices itself (hence layered).
+Think of this as putting a bullet point style brochure on top of the more complex notice.
 Offering a summary of complex material can be a wonderful gesture.

-Let's conclude this article with what the NoPP is NOT.
-Your NoPP is not a substitute for an individual's authorization.
-This means if you want to use or disclose patient information not automatically permitted by the Privacy Rule (e.g., email appointment reminders, testimonials, and online scheduling are not permitted) then you must still get separate written authorization from the patient.
+Let's conclude this article with what the Notice of Privacy Practices is NOT.
+Your notice is not a substitute for an individual's authorization.
+This means if you want to use or disclose patient information not automatically permitted by the Privacy Rule then you must still get separate written authorization from the patient.

 Jeff Brown, DC, is CEO at HIPAAMATE and dedicated to making HIPAA compliance comfortable for small- and medium-sized healthcare practices and business associates.
 Dr. Brown’s career spans private practice, compliance consulting, and software product management for three healthcare technology companies.